Hitting cycles through prescribed vertices or edges: An Application: (Bi)directed Tree-Width and Cycle-Width

 \corDirTWCycleW*

-With the same proof, we will also show the corresponding statement for bidirected graphs in that bidirected tree-width is linearly bounded by cycle-width.
-We hope this to be useful towards the full resolution of Norine's matching grid conjecture~\cite{wiederrecht2020thesis}.
-Our statement holds for bidirected graphs $B=(G, \sigma)$ that are \emph{circular}, that is, any edge of $B$ is contained in a cycle and $G$ is connected.
-This, however, is no restriction in the context of strong connectivity in bidirected graphs (see~\cite{wiederrecht2020thesis}*{text before Lemma 9.2.18}).
+With the same proof, we will also show the corresponding statement for bidirected graphs, namely that bidirected tree-width is linearly bounded by cycle-width.
+We hope this to be useful towards the full resolution of Norine's matching grid conjecture~\cite{norine2005matching} along the route suggested by Wiederrecht~\cite{wiederrecht2020thesis}.
+Our statement holds for bidirected graphs $B=(G, \sigma)$ that are \emph{circular}, that is, every edge of $B$ is contained in a cycle and $G$ is connected.
+This, however, is no restriction in the context of strong connectivity in bidirected graphs (see~\cite{wiederrecht2020thesis}*{text before~Lemma~9.2.18}).

 \begin{corollary} For every circular bidirected graph $B$, we have $\mathrm{btw}(B) \leq 9 \cycw(B) + 2$. \end{corollary}